GEODE-project/perdido-geoparsing-notebook/README.md

 ## Overview

 In this tutorial, we demonstrate how to use a custom version of the [Perdido](https://github.com/ludovicmoncla/perdido) geoparser python library developed in the framework of the [GEODE](https://geode-project.github.io) project.
 We will use texts from Diderot and d’Alembert’s Encyclopédie as a case study for querying a corpus and wrangling geoparsed data.
-We will also compare Perdido’s NER annotations (e.g. its output) to the results of other well-known python NER libraries ([spaCy](https://spacy.io) and [Stanza](https://stanfordnlp.github.io/stanza/index.html)).
+We will also compare Perdido’s NER annotations (e.g. it's output) to the results of other well-known python NER libraries ([spaCy](https://spacy.io) and [Stanza](https://stanfordnlp.github.io/stanza/index.html)).